Universal Mixed Elliptic Motives: Introduction

 One goal of this work is to illuminate the relationship between cusp forms of $\SL_2(\Z)$ and the depth filtration of the fundamental group of $\MTM$.
 In this vein, in Section~\ref{sec:ihara-takao}, we show that the relations in $\u^\MEM_1$ coming from cusp forms imply the congruences between the generators of the infinitesimal Galois action on the unipotent fundamental group of $\Pminus$ in depth 2 that were discovered by Ihara and Takao \cite{ihara} and made explicit by Goncharov \cite{goncharov:dihedral} and Schneps \cite{schneps}.
 Our proof gives a conceptual explanation of how and why cusp forms impose relations on the depth graded quotients of mixed Tate motives.

 We now give a more detailed, but still informal, discussion of universal mixed elliptic motives.
 The full definition is given in Section~\ref{sec:mem}.
 Suppose that $r$ and $n$ are non-negative integers with $r+n > 0$.
-Denote the moduli stack over $\Spec\Z$ of smooth elliptic curves with $n$ marked points and $r$ non-zero tangent vectors by $\M_{1,n+\vec{r}/\Z}$.
+Denote the moduli stack over $\Spec\Z$ of smooth projective curves of genus 1 with $n$ marked points and $r$ non-zero tangent vectors by $\M_{1,n+\vec{r}/\Z}$.
+So $\M_{1,1}$ is the moduli stack of elliptic curves, and $\M_{1,2}$ is the moduli stack of elliptic curves $(E,0)$ together with an additional point $x\neq 0$.
 For $\ast\in \{1,\uu,2\}$ we construct a category $\MEM_\ast$ of universal mixed elliptic motives over $\M_{1,\ast/\Z}$.
 Objects of $\MEM_\ast$ will be called {\em universal mixed elliptic motives of type $\ast$}.

 The Tate curve $\E_\Tate\to\Spec\Z[[q]]$ defines a tangential base point

 The normalization of the fiber $\Ebar_0$ over $q=0$ is isomorphic to $\P^1$ and has a natural coordinate $w$, unique up to the involution $w\leftrightarrow w^{-1}$, that takes the value $1$ at the identity and defines an isomorphism of the smooth points $E_0$ of $\Ebar_0$ with $\Gm_{/\Z}$.
 There is therefore a map